The “Story” section contains contents focused on “hero”: people (patients, employees, scientists, etc.), scientific innovation and social...

 Ethical Considerations in Animal Testing

-Astellas performs experiments using genetically modified organisms, or materials containing pathogens, under the World Health Organization Laboratory Biosafety Manual*1 and the Centers for Disease Control and Prevention / National Institute of Health Biosafety in Microbiological and Biomedical Laboratories*2, as well as the laws of individual countries.
+Astellas handles genetically modified organisms and performs experiments using materials containing pathogens in compliance with the World Health Organization Laboratory Biosafety Manual*1, the U.S. Centers for Disease Control (CDC) Biosafety Manual*2 and the U.S. National Institutes of Health Guidelines*3, as well as the laws of individual countries.

 Treatment of Intellectual Property

-Intellectual property includes any creative works that may be protectable by intellectual property laws, such as patents, trademarks, trade secrets, copyrights, and know-how.
-Astellas has established a Policy on Intellectual Property*1.
-Considering the importance of improving Access to Health, Astellas is committed to not filing nor enforcing patents in select countries with significant economic challenges.
-These select countries are decided by referring to those designated as Least Developed Countries (LDCs) defined by the United Nations or Low Income Countries (LICs) defined by World Bank.
-Astellas is also committed to considering the licensing of patents in other developing countries on a case-by-case basis*2.Close
+Moreover, we are committed to not filing or enforcing patents in countries facing significant economic challenges.
+These select countries are decided by referring to those designated as Least Developed Countries (LDCs) defined by the United Nations or Low Income Countries (LICs) defined by the World Bank*2.Close

-Protection of Human Rights, Privacy and Confidentiality of Personal Information of Research Subjects, and Assurance of Reliability in Clinical Trials
+Respect for Human Rights, Protection of the Privacy and Confidentiality of the Personal Information of Clinical Trial Subjects, and Assurance of Reliability in Clinical Trials

 Expanded Access to Investigational Medicines